-Humulin N is an over-the-counter medication that’s used to treat type 1 and type 2 diabetes in adults and children.
+Humulin N is a prescription and over-the-counter medication that’s used to treat type 1 and type 2 diabetes in adults and children.
 The drug helps manage blood sugar levels.
 To learn more about diabetes, see the “What is diabetes?” section below.

 Humulin N comes as a suspension (a type of liquid mixture).
 It’s available in vials and single-use, prefilled injection pens called KwikPens.
 You’ll give yourself Humulin N as an injection under your skin.

 This article gives details on Humulin N and its use in treating diabetes.
 For more information about Humulin N, talk with your doctor or pharmacist.